How to Break a Legal Contract: Everything You Need to Know

 Most contracts include termination clauses that will state you can cancel the contract at any point in time, a specific period of time, or if notice is expected prior to cancellation.
 The contracts may also list the types of breaches that must occur for the cancellation to be valid.
 If cancellation details are not included, the law of the contract would tell you if you can cancel the contract.
 To determine what is permitted, first read the contract in full.
 This will direct your rights under the terms of the contract.

 If you need help reading a contract or help with how to break a legal contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.